readthedocs/blog/cancel-old-builds.rst

    :width: 100%

-Today, we are happy to announce that we decided to enable this feature for all the projects because we have received really good feedback about it and we noticed a pretty good improvement on the user experience when triggering multiple builds frequently.
+Today, we are happy to announce that we are enabling this feature for all the projects.
+We have received really good feedback from our test users, particularly around the user experience when triggering multiple builds frequently.

-Thanks you all for you help while working on this feature and we hope you get a better experience starting today.
+We appreciate the feedback that our test users gave us, and we're excited to roll this out to all our users.
-Let us know if you find anything not working as expected.
+Please let us know if you any new issues around cancelled builds as we roll out this feature more widely.